drementer/background-drifter/src/docs/PARALLAX_BACKGROUND.md

-# 🎯 Parallax Mouse Tracking Effect
+# 🎯 Parallax Background Effect

-Creates a smooth parallax effect where the background moves in the **OPPOSITE** direction of your mouse cursor, creating a 3D-like depth effect.
+Creates a smooth parallax effect where the background element moves in the **OPPOSITE** direction of your mouse cursor, creating a 3D-like depth effect using CSS background properties.

 ## ✨ How It Behaves